There seems to come a time in every performer’s career where they have a “slump.”

 Not enough “good” activity.
 If you are pursuing the right clients, maybe you’re not doing the right things.
 Spending your time on the wrong activity or simply not doing enough of the right ones could be the reason your closing rate is lagging.
 From The Bridge Group, inside sales expert, Trish Bertuzzi says she lives by the advice she once received, “You know what to do so just do what you know.”

 Could it be that simple?
 Yes, but I’ll add my two cents here and say, “do it better” as well.
 Sometimes we need to double down on not just activity, but the effort we put into it too.
 Are you phoning it in with lame emails?
 Are you half-heartedly following up?
 Our customers need to know how much we want to do business with them and how we value them as people and partners.
 They deserve more effort than what the “average” sales rep gives.
 Don’t be average, be better.
 Be more diligent.
 Be more purposeful.
-Be more disciplined in your actions and activities you put forth for prospecting and follow-up.
+Be more disciplined in your actions and the activities you put forth for prospecting and follow-up.

 A Crisis of Confidence.
 Sometimes a rough patch lets more Head Trash creep in and we begin to adopt a defeatist attitude about our capabilities.
 This probably happens to everyone too but how you handle it makes all the difference.
 Your mindset allows you to turn around everything.
 “Thinking positive” isn’t just a mantra for cute cat posters; it truly affects your brain chemistry and has a very powerful impact on your outcomes.
 When you brick a presentation or flop a pitch, it’s easy to start the snowball of negative thinking.
-One, two, three losses in a row can lead to a crisis of confidence.
+One, two, or three losses in a row can lead to a crisis of confidence.

 Another way to overcome this Head Trash is to “double down on the basics,” a suggestion from Kenny Madden, a sales specialist in technology.
 “I get mad in a good and positive way . . . read, study, and set my self-discipline goals.”